Wendy Royal Winter 2019

 Admission: Adults and children age 1 and older: $8, children under age 1: free.
 Family day passes available

-Hours: Mondays, Wednesdays, Thursdays and Fridays: 10 am to 4 pm, Saturdays: 10 am to 5 pm, Sundays: noon to 5 pm.
-Closed on Tuesdays (except for field trips and groups) and major holidays.
+Hours: Mondays, Wednesdays, Thursdays and Fridays: 10 am to 4 pm, Saturdays: 10 am to 5 pm.
+Closed on Tuesdays, (except for field trips and groups) Sundays, and major holidays.

 Spotlight Exhibit: Bodyworks by Evangelical Hospital encourages a healthy lifestyle.
 Children can explore anatomy in the Teddy Bear clinic playing with the life-size game of Operation.

 8. ExpERIEnce Children’s Museum

 Target Age: designed for children age 8 and under

 Admission: Adults and children ages 2 and older: $7.50, children age 1 and under: free.

 Hours: Tuesdays – Saturdays: 10 am to 5 pm, Sundays: 1 to 5 pm.
 Closed Mondays and major holidays.

 Spotlight Exhibit: There are three floors of exhibits.
 On the Explore Floor you’ll find Water Works, where children learn about where our water comes from.
 The exhibit also allows children to see the types of fish that live in Lake Erie.

 500 Union Square Drive, New Hope, PA 18938

 Target Age: designed for children ages 1 to 7